raltamirano/mugres-midi-jam/README.md

 # mugres-midi-jam
-Jam with others network players using MIDI
+Jam with other network players using MIDI